The estimated reading time for this post is 6 minutes

 “Ah, I’m just seeing this.”

 I don’t remember how many years ago it was then when my first brother was posted to Jos.
-The Jos crisis then was no joke and his posting to that very place seemed like a terrible attempt at comedy.
+The Jos crisis then was no joke.
+His posting to that very place seemed like a terrible attempt at comedy.
 My brother insisted on going that time but I don’t remember hearing some firm disposition about it being God’s will.